Arittro7/traddy-server/README.md

 ## 🚀 Project Overview

-Traddy is a ***Local Guide Platform*** empowers locals to share their city’s hidden gems, culture, and stories through tours and experiences.
-Travelers can search, filter, and book guides that match their interests — whether for food walks, adventure trips, cultural tours, or photography sessions.
+Traddy is a community-driven guide platform that enables locals to showcase their city’s hidden treasures, cultural richness, and personal stories through curated tours and experiences.
+Travelers can easily search, filter, and book guides tailored to their interests — from food walks and adventure outings to cultural immersions and photography journeys.

-The platform democratizes travel guiding, making tourism more authentic and community-driven.
+By opening up guiding opportunities to everyone, Traddy makes tourism more genuine, inclusive, and rooted in local communities.

 ---